 A one pan version of a classic Italian-American meal, sheet pan sausage and peppers make dinner and clean up a breeze!

 Usually when you see a picture of Sausage and Peppers, you’re going to see green bell peppers.
 Here’s how I feel about that.
 No. To me (and this is my soapbox 😆) green bell peppers are bitter, the skins are tough even after cooking, and there is no sweetness.
-That’s because a green bell pepper is literally an unripened red bell pepper. 🤯 That’s right.
-Green bell peppers, as they ripen and develop their sugars, turn yellow, then orange, then red.
-That’s why most sausage and pepper recipes will tell you to add sugar or honey, because the green bell peppers haven’t developed their own natural sugars yet.
+That’s why most sausage and pepper recipes will tell you to add sugar or honey.
+Even if using the sweetest of onions, the green bell peppers take over that sweetness.
 So, yeah.
 This recipe uses yellow, orange, and red bell peppers.
 And no added sugar!
 Science.
 Health.
 Yum.

 This recipe serves 4-6 regular people, or 2 regular people and a hungry Italian-American boy from New Jersey.
 Adjust accordingly.